cryptomator/cryptomator.github.io/content/comparisons/tresorit-alternative.en.md

 ### Cost Structure

-Cryptomator's desktop apps are free to use (donationware), while mobile apps require a one-time purchase.
+Cryptomator's desktop apps are free to use (donationware), while the mobile apps are free in read-only mode, with a one-time in-app purchase to unlock full access.
 Cryptomator Hub, the team-focused extension, is available as self-hosted solution (free for up to 5 users, paid license for larger teams) or as managed solution (paid).
 Tresorit is primarily subscription-based and includes a 14-day trial; a Basic tier with limited features is also available.

 ## Summary: Which Tool Is Right for You?